aaemnnosttv/silk-docs/term-models.md

 ### Constructor

-The simplest way to create a new instance is just to instantiate one with no arguments.
+The simplest way to create a new instance is just to instantiate one.

 ```php
 $eventType = new EventType;